El Carrizal

-El Carrizal is a municipality located in the department of Chalatenango in the North of El Salvador.
+El Carrizal is a municipality located in the department of Chalatenango in the north of El Salvador.

 Municipality

-El Carrizal is a municipality in the department of Chalatenango, El Salvador, bordered to the north and east by Honduras; to the southeast by Ojos de Agua and Las Vueltas; and to the west and northwest by La Laguna.
+El Carrizal is a municipality in the department of Usulutan, El Salvador, bordered to the north and east by Honduras; to the southeast by Ojos de Agua and Las Vueltas; and to the west and northwest by La Laguna.
 It has a territorial extensión of 25.32 km2.

 For its administration the municipality is divided into four cantones and 22 caseríos, but according to the Parcipative Development Plan with Strategic Project for the Municipality of El Carrizal, only 18 caseríos exist.